Oregon Clean Fuels Program: A Guide

 • Cargo-handling equipment

-Credit generators earn one credit for every metric ton of carbon offset through low-carbon and electric fuels, which can be resold to fuel suppliers in a credit deficit.
+Credit generators earn one credit for every metric ton of carbon offset through low-carbon and electric fuels, which they can resell to fuel suppliers in a credit deficit.
 Credit generation can act as an additional revenue stream for EV fleet owners, who can take advantage of strategies that maximize their earnings.
+Read more: How do Oregon CFP Credits Work?

 How Oregon Fleet Owners Can Maximize Their Earnings

 electric bus driver - oregon clean fuels programRegardless of your fleet size, you can earn revenue for your reduced emissions through Oregon’s CFP.
-By partnering with Smart Charging Technologies, you can ensure that you maximize your earnings without the added hassle of ensuring compliance through the Department of Environmental Quality (DEQ).
+By partnering with Smart Charging Technologies, you can maximize your earnings without the added hassle of complying with the Department of Environmental Quality (DEQ).
 When you enroll in the CFP through Smart Rebates™, we handle all of the paperwork for you, letting you focus on your business.
-Additionally, our on-site audits by industry experts ensure that all of your equipment and vehicles are registered properly, making sure you’re earning the maximum amount of credits.
+Additionally, our on-site audits by industry experts ensure that all your equipment and vehicles are properly registered, helping you earn the maximum number of credits.
 Oftentimes, credits go unclaimed when self-reporting, resulting in you missing out on your earnings.
+Learn more about how SCT can help you earn with Oregon’s Clean Fuels Program.
+Or, contact us today.

 About Us